-Some current research projects are: 'Towards Sustainable Regional Tourism Development in the Heart of the Great Bear Rainforest' and 'Creative Economies: Exploring the Nexus of Culture and Tourism in Yukon and Northern BC'.
+Ongoing research projects include: Towards Sustainable Regional Tourism Development in the Heart of the Great Bear Rainforest and Creative Economies: Exploring the Nexus of Culture and Tourism in Yukon and Northern BC.
 Find out more under Current Projects.
 His most recent co-edited books are Global Tourism and COVID-19: Implications for Theory and Practice and the Handbook of Innovation for Sustainable Tourism.